New Batch 1> SOCIOLOGY FOUNDATION | DOWNLOAD TOPPERS COPY For Inquiry Call:7840888102

 About Vikash Ranjan Sir

 Mr. Vikash Ranjan, arguably the Best Sociology Optional Teacher, has emerged as a versatile genius in teaching and writing books on Sociology & General Studies.
-His approach to the Sociology Optional Syllabus / Sociology Syllabus is remarkable, and his Sociological Themes and Perspectives are excellent.
-His teaching aptitude is Simple, Easy and Exam Focused.
-He is often chosen as the Best Sociology Teacher for Sociology Optional UPSC aspirants.
+His approach to the Sociology Optional Syllabus is remarkable, and his Sociological Themes and Perspectives are excellent.
+His teaching aptitude is Simple, Easy, and Exam Focused.

 About Triumph IAS